Per- and Polyfluroalkyl Substances (PFAS)

 - Lower a person’s chance of getting pregnant

 - Increase cholesterol levels

 Scientists are still learning about the health effects of exposures to mixtures of PFAS.

-Based on current research, the EPA Lifetime Health Advisory of 70ppt is set at a level to protect people, including sensitive populations like people who are pregnant and babies, from these health effects.
+Using available research, advisory levels and standards are set at a level to protect people, including sensitive populations like people who are pregnant and babies, from these health effects.

-The EPA Lifetime Health Advisory also considers that not all PFAS exposure occurs through drinking water.
+Advisory levels and standards also consider that not all PFAS exposure occurs through drinking water.
 PFAS are used in many common products that contribute to our total exposure.
 We can be exposed through dust in indoor air from furniture and carpets, from coatings on food wrappers or other consumer products treated with PFAS to resist stains.
 Understanding where exposure comes from can help us find ways to reduce exposure.